Irreducible tensor products of representations of covering groups of symmetric and alternating groups: Notation and basic results

 \begin{lemma} Let $\mu\in\RP_0(n)$ and $\nu\in\RP_p(n)$.
 If $[S(\mu):D(\nu)]>0$ then $\nu\unlhd \mu^R$.
 Further

 \end{lemma}

 Let $n=ap+b$ with $0\leq b<p$.
 The spin irreducible representations of $\widetilde\s_n$ and $\widetilde \A_n$ indexed by the partition

 are called basic spin modules.
-Basic spin modules in characteristic $p$ are exactly the composition factors of the reduction modulo $p$ of basic spin modules in characteristic 0.
-So basic spin modules in characteristic $p$ are the composition factors of the basic spin modules in characteristic 0 (indexed by $(n)\in\RP_0(n)$).
-The following holds by \cite[Table III]{Wales} and Lemma \ref{L54}:
+By the next lemma, which holds by \cite[Table III]{Wales} and Lemma \ref{L54}, basic spin modules in characteristic $p$ are exactly the composition factors of the reduction modulo $p$ of basic spin modules in characteristic 0 (indexed by $(n)\in\RP_0(n)$).

 \begin{lemma} Let $p\geq 3$.
 Then \begin{enumerate}[-] \item if $p\nmid n$ and $2\nmid n$ then $S((n),0)\cong D(\be_n,0)$,

 \item if $p\nmid n$ and $2\mid n$ then $S((n),\pm)\cong D(\be_n,\pm)$,

 \item if $p\mid n$ and $2\nmid n$ then $S((n),0)\cong D(\be_n,+)\oplus D(\be_n,-)$,